nirtal85/Selenium-Python-Example/.github/README.md

 6. pip install pipenv
 7. pipenv install
 8. run tests:
-pipenv run pytest --alluredir=allure-results --browser <firefox/remote/chrome_headless>
+pipenv run pytest -n 3 --alluredir=allure-results --browser <firefox/remote/chrome_headless>
-if no browser was selected then chrome will be used.
+if no browser was selected then chrome will be used. if no threads are given test will run on single thread (-n 3 is 3 threads).
 9. view allure results:
 allure serve allure-results